mnazhar13/HPDP/2425/student/nikzulaikhaa/readme.md

 💬 **Name:** Nik Zulaikhaa Binti Zuraidi Afandi
 🎂 **Age:** 21
 🌱 **Education:** Currently pursuing a **Bachelor of Data Engineering at UTM**
-💡 **Aspiration:** To become a skilled data engineer who builds efficient and scalable data solutions
+💡 **Aspiration:** To become a good data engineer who can keep up with the fast pace of the IT World 🎯 **Interests:** Data, software and web developments
-📍 **From:** Puchong, Selangor
-🎯 **Interests:** Data engineering, software development, and web technologies
 🎵 **Hobbies:** Listening to music, reading books, and sleeping 💤

 <br>